anderkve/FYS3150/_sources/book/projects/project5.md

 where $\hat{H}$ is some Hamiltonian operator and $|\Psi\rangle$ is the quantum state ([whatever that is](https://plato.stanford.edu/entries/qt-issues/#OntoIssu)).
 While we're not really sure what the quantum state *is*, we do know it is related to probability ([whatever that is](https://plato.stanford.edu/entries/probability-interpret/)) through the [Born rule](https://en.wikipedia.org/wiki/Born_rule), which we will use extensively in this project.
 More details below.

 We will now consider the case of a *a single, non-relativistic particle in two dimensions*.
-If we work in "position space", the quantum state $|\Psi\rangle$ can then be expressed as a *complex valued* function $\Psi(x,y,t)$, historically called the *the wave function*.
+If we work in "position space", the quantum state $|\Psi\rangle$ can then be expressed through a *complex-valued* function $\Psi(x,y,t)$, historically called the *the wave function*.
 The Schrödinger equation then becomes

 $$
 i \hbar \frac{\partial}{\partial t} \Psi(x,y,t) = -\frac{\hbar^2}{2m} \left( \frac{\partial^2}{\partial x^2} + \frac{\partial^2}{\partial y^2} \right) \Psi(x,y,t) + V(x,y,t) \Psi(x,y,t).